IQ404/study-notes/README.md

 The responsibility of a vertex shader is:

-- Calculate the final color (and then output the final color to e.g. `gl_FragColor`).
+- Calculate the final color of the pixel (and then output the final color to e.g. `gl_FragColor`).

 ❓ What are the difference between outputting the final color to `gl_FragColor` and to, e.g. `layout (location = 0) out vec4 color;`?